pmaddi/pmaddi.github.io/about.md

 title: About me
 ---

 Hi, I'm Pranav.
-I'm the CTO of [VIPVR].
+I'm the CTO of [Looped].

 Previously, I've worked at Perpetua Labs, Facebook and Mozilla.